Insurance Agency M&A: How Brokers Overcharge

 If you're selling a $500K-$2M agency, you don't need a $50K-$100K broker.

-The market for insurance agency transactions remains robust: OPTIS Partners counted 750 announced M&A deals in 2024, with BroadStreet Partners leading all buyers at 90 completed transactions and Hub International second with 61.
+The market for insurance agency transactions remains active: OPTIS Partners counted 750 announced M&A deals in 2024, with BroadStreet Partners leading all buyers at 90 completed transactions and Hub International second with 61.

 Traditional brokers are paid at closing.
 This creates a fundamental conflict: